denniselite/cryptonote-nodejs-pool/README.md

 Credits
 ---------

-* [fancoder](//github.com/fancoder) - Developper on cryptonote-universal-pool project from which current project is forked.
+* [Daniel Vandal](https://github.com/dvandal/) - Developer of cryptonote-nodejs-pool project from which the current project is forked.

 License
 -------